cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 TODO: cloud_properties for the cli

 # BOSH Troubleshooting

+## BOSH ssh

+To ssh to a running job, first find the name and index of it.
+Use `bosh vms` to display a list of the VMs that are running and what job is on each.
+To ssh to it run `bosh ssh <job_name> <index>`.
+The password is whatever is set in the stemcell.
+For default stemcells it is ca$hc0w.

 ## BOSH Logs

 When troubleshooting BOSH or BOSH deployments it's important to read log files so that problems can be narrowed down.
 There are a two types of logs.